vishalkadu/Car-Price-Prediction-Service/README.md

 Decision Tree Regressor with the Accuracy: 87.10 % and R2 Score is 0.913621047690589

-Thus, Decision tree regression algorithm gave us best Accuracy and Score on the Training Dataset in comparision with other algorithms.
+Thus, Decision tree regression algorithm gave us best Accuracy and Score on the Training Dataset in comparison with other algorithms.

 ### Tools